FardMan69420/Efficient-color-aimbot-using-Interception-Mouse-Driver/README.md

-# Efficient color aimbot, using Interception/Interceptor mouse driver & AutoItX3
+# Efficient color aimbot, using Interception mouse driver & AutoItX3
 First off.
 If you are a skidd, u should find something easier to work with.

 # What is api interception? when is it used? how to implement it in C#